 Rheumatoid arthritis is diagnosed and monitored with this test.

 With blood testing, there are relatively few dangers.
-After your blood is extracted, you may see bruising, swelling, a hematoma (a solid bulge of pooled blood beneath your skin), or you may feel dizzy, lightheaded, or faint.
+After your blood is extracted, you may see bruising, swelling, or a hematoma (a solid bulge of pooled blood beneath your skin), or you may feel dizzy, lightheaded, or faint.
 Like any other entry wound, the needle puncture carries the danger of infection.